ywamsendai/ywamsendai-docs/docs/dts/faq.md

 Here’s an additional list of recommended items:

-- Small packaged snacks for gifts representing your nation (This is important for meeting Japanese people after you arrive, including at church)
+- Small packaged snacks for gifts representing your nation (This is beneficial for meeting Japanese people after you arrive, including at church)
 - Travel mug for hot drinks
 - Smartphone (for Bible, maps, language translation, taking notes, making local friends, disaster notifications, communicating on [Discord](../community/communication.md) etc.)
 - Foldable umbrella